 All activity related to meeting targets should be part of an implementation plan to ensure organized and coordinated progress steps take place from the start and prioritize the improvement items with the progressive timelines.
 After creating this plan, an implementation team is suggested to be created to make ensure effective implementation.
 The assigned staff in this team should have clear roles & responsibilities.
-The implementation plan should be reviewed at least annually should at minimum include improvement project details, appropriate implementation timeline and responsible parties.
+The implementation plan should be reviewed at least annually and should at minimum include improvement project details, appropriate implementation timeline and responsible parties.

-Plan is in place for managing and implementing environmental performance improvements of waste management.
+o Plan is in place for managing and implementing environmental performance improvements of waste management.

-- Management has communicated plan for managing and implementing environmental performance improvements of waste management to key employees - Key employees understand the plan for managing and implementing environmental performance improvement of waste management. - Waste handling contractors has been communicated the plan for managing and implementing environmental performance improvements of waste management.
+o Management has communicated plan for managing and implementing environmental performance improvements of waste management to key employees o Facility is in the process of creating a plan for managing and implementing environmental performance improvements of waste management.

+- o Key employees understand the plan for managing and implementing environmental performance improvement of waste management. - o Waste handling contractors have received communication on the plan for managing and implementing environmental performance improvements of waste management.

-- Plan for managing and implementing environmental performance improvements of waste management is readily available to employees. - Evidences to support plan is being followed in facility and waste handling contractor site.
+- o Plan for managing and implementing environmental performance improvements of waste management is readily available to employees. - Evidences to support plan is being followed in facility and waste handling contractor site.

-- Facility is in the process of creating a plan for managing and implementing environmental performance improvements of waste management. - Interview Questions to Ask: - Management understand how to create and finalize their plan for managing and implementing environmental performance improvements of waste management. - Inspection things to physically look for: - Evidence to support the facility is in the progress of creating a plan for managing and implementing environmental performance improvements of waste management. - There are clear next steps outlines for completing the plan.
+o Management understand how to create and finalize their plan for managing and implementing environmental performance improvements of waste management.

+- o Evidence to support the facility is in the progress of creating a plan for managing and implementing environmental performance improvements of waste management. - o There are clear next steps outlined for completing the plan.